biati-digital/nova-php-cs-fixer/twig-options.md

 # Available Twig options

-HTML uses prettydiff so you can use the options available for this beautifier.
+Twig uses prettydiff so you can use the options available for this beautifier.
 If you need more information make sure to read the documentation of [prettydiff](https://prettydiff.com/documentation.xhtml) to see all available options

 ## Options